Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Dataset-Components "Previous section in reading order")]   [[\>](#Enhanced-Model-in-NetCDF_002d4-Files "Next section in reading order")]       [[\<\<](#Dataset-Components "Beginning of this chapter or previous chapter")]   [[Up](#Dataset-Components "Up section")]   [[\>\>](#Data "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------------- ------------------------------------------------------------------------------- --- ------------------------------------------------------------------------------- ------------------------------------------ -------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.1 The NetCDF Data Model {.section}
+2.1 The NetCDF Data Model
 -------------------------

 A netCDF dataset contains dimensions, variables, and attributes, which